There are many survey sites online. Some are scams and some are legit. Today we’ll talk about one popular survey company: Vindale Research.

 Vindale Research is a valid, trusted survey company that will pay you to do surveys.
 In my research and personal experience, I found it to be a legitimate source of income.

 Vindale Research has been around for over a decade.
-The Better Business Bureau says it was opened and incorporated in New York in October of 2005.
+The company was opened and incorporated in New York in October of 2005.

-The Vindale Research website itself doesn’t have much information about the company, other than to say that Vindale works to help companies improve their products through surveys on a variety of topics including:
+The Vindale Research website itself doesn’t have much information about the company, other than to say that Vindale works to help companies improve their products.

 - Cars and trucks